-‘When you’re always falling behind, all you get to see is the butt end of other people’s progress.’ ~ EON
+‘When you’re always falling behind, all you get to see is the butt end of others’ progress.’

-Dictionarisms aside, a wake is a path involving action and progress, a track occupied at its front end by the runner making it, at the back by the chasers occupying its trail.
+Dictionarisms aside, a wake is a path that involves action and progress, a track occupied at its front end by the runner making it, at the back end by those on its trail.
 Inside this wake the chasers advance, feeling comfortable, happy not to have to carve out their own path.
 They feel secure and guided, some do anyway, at ease with the experience of riding coattails.

 Others have a diametrically opposite experience.
-Trailing someone else’s advance is not something they enjoy.
-It makes them feel like laggards, dispossessed and left behind, experiencing the full effect of not being in control of their own destiny, the choices that affect their lives.
-They have surrendered everything to the trailblazer up front, getting to live inside a shadow.
+Trailing someone is not something they enjoy.
+It makes them feel like laggards, dispossessed and left behind, not in control of their destiny.
+The choices that affect their lives are not in their hands.
+They’ve surrendered everything to the trailblazer up front, living in his/her/its shadow.
 The forerunner pushes ahead, leaving them behind, making inroads while they sweat to catch up, to no avail.

-Those who choose to stay put, on the other hand, advancing in short, whimsical bursts, if that, trailing other people’s choices all the time, they’re left to float in the marginal space of the same old world, enjoying the vistas left over for them, breathing in the air freshly spewed out of the frontrunner’s backside, which they have been staring at for so long and with such ignorance, they no longer remember what it feels like to constantly and forever be trailing an asshole.
+Those who choose to stay put, on the other hand, advancing in short, whimsical bursts, if that, trailing other people’s choices, are left to float in the marginal space of the same old world, enjoying the vistas left over for them, breathing in the air freshly spewed out of the frontrunner’s backside, which they have been staring at for so long and with such ignorance, they no longer register what’s going on: that they’re trailing an asshole.

-Indeed, and the price to pay for this setup?
-A big dollop of asshole from beginning to end.
+Indeed, but life is wicked.
+The price to pay for this setup?
+As described above, a big dollop of asshole from beginning to end.

 Get it now, how it works?

 Such is life.
-Brilliant and punishing to those who brave it, deceptive and choleric to those who waste it, almost vicious, siren-like, with a sharp sense of humor and irony to boot, reminding everyone that a little fuck-you irony is part of the process, keeping things interesting.
+Brilliant and punishing to those who brave it, deceptive and choleric to those who waste it, almost vicious, siren-like, with a sharp sense of humor, reminding everyone that a little fuck-you irony is part of the process, keeping things interesting.

 Tickled?
 Vexed?
 Watch this space for more.